alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 ### Tiered ticket rates

-Lots of conferences have attendees who are being sponsored for work, and companies tend to have deeper pockets -- so you can charge higher prices.
+Lots of conferences have attendees who are being sponsored for work, and companies tend to have deeper pockets -- so you can charge higher prices for them.

-But you don't want to exclude people who are trying to break into the industry, and don't have corporate backing.
+At the other end, you'll have people who are just starting in the industry, and don't have corporate backing -- or even a salary.

-I quite like PyCon UK's ticket tiers this year:
+I like PyCon UK's ticket tiers this year:

 > If your tickets are being paid for by your employer, please select the Corporate rate.
 >